gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Constraint graphs and change-points model as a HMM

 \subsection{Collapsed graph of constraints}

-In \proglang{gfpop} we only consider transitions that do not depend on time.
+In \pkg{gfpop} we only consider transitions that do not depend on time.
 We then collapse the previous graph structure.
 To be specific, we have a single node for each $s$ and a transition from node $s$ to $s'$ if there is a transition from $(t, s)$ to $(t+1, s')$ in the full graph structure.
-In Figures \ref{fig:std_col} and \ref{fig:iso_col} we provide the corresponding collapsed graphs for the standard and isotonic models.
+In Figures~\ref{fig:std_col} and \ref{fig:iso_col} we provide the corresponding collapsed graphs for the standard and isotonic models.

-\paragraph{Path and constraints validation.} In Section \ref{sec:optim} we discuss maximum likelihood inference for such models.
+\paragraph{Path and constraints validation.} In Section \ref{sec:optim} we show how we can estimate the changes by maximizing a penalized loss equal to the loss associated with the path of $\mu_t$ values plus the sum of the penalties for the edges used.
+This can be viewed as a maximum a-posteriori estimate based on the kernel associated with each edge and the likelihood associated with each observation.
 To define this maximum properly we formalize the notion of a signal validating our constraints through the concept of a valid path in the collapsed graph.

 A path $p$ of the collapsed graph $\mathcal{G}_n$ is a collection of $n + 2$ nodes $ (v_0, ..., v_ {n + 1})$ with $ v_0 = (0, \#)$, $v_{n + 1} = (n + 1, \emptyset)$ and $ v_t = (t, s_t)$ for $t \in \{1, ..., n\}$ and $s_t \in \{1, ...
 S\}$.
 In addition, the path is made of $n + 1$ edges named $e_0, ..., e_n$.
 Recall that each edge $e_t$ is associated to a penalty $\beta_{e_t}$, a loss $\gamma_{e_t}$ and a constraint $\mathcal I_{e_t}$.
 A vector $\mu \in \mathbb {R}^n$ validates the path $p$ if for all $t \in \{1, ..., n-1\}$, we have $\mathcal I_{e_t} (\mu_t, \mu_{t + 1}) = 1$ (true).
 We write $p(\mu) $ to say that the vector $\mu $ checks the path $p$.